 Coworking spaces offer flexible times.

 Most coworking spaces are open 24/7.
 Limiting time is a pain for growing startups, and they need to work 12 to 14 hours a day.
 And if you only need to use coworking space during office hours, you can still pay cheaper rates according to your needs.
 So whether you’re an “early bird” or a “night owl”, coworking works for you, allowing you to access your office at a time that works around your family commitments.
 Work the hours you want.

-If you think home is a perfect place to work in silence, you may consider some things such as TV and games or even your neighbours.
 You will always feel focused when working at a coworking space because everyone around you is motivated to turn their ideas or businesses into a success story.
 Comfortable lounges, fresh air and generous facilities ensure your staff and colleagues are supported to work together at their maximum potential.
 No time wasting finding a break room or quiet meeting spot, proximity to gyms and daycare centres ensure work-life balance with family and friends.

 A coworking office allows you to switch off before coming home.
 It forces you to stick to a regular work schedule and improves focus in a distraction-free environment, offers a designated workspace for meetings and training and importantly is within proximity to everything you need to complete your day to day routine before coming home.
 Examples include doing office administration at the bank, post office or sorting out insurance, going out for lunch at food courts, social drinks, proximity to essential services and visit the local cafe or restaurant with colleagues after work.
 By the time this is all over, you can switch off and travel home and focus on your family or friends.